Zhongping-Zhang/MGT_Localization/README.md

 **Machine-generated Text Localization** is a task aiming at recognizing machine-generated sentences within a document.
 This repository contains the implementation of our [paper](https://arxiv.org/pdf/2402.11744.pdf).

-Our data and code will be publicly released upon acceptance.
+Our data and checkpoints will be publicly released upon acceptance.

     @article{zhang2024machinegenerated,
              title={Machine-generated Text Localization},